EtaiWil/Producer_Consumer_Multithreading/README.md

 The overall scenario we are simulating is that of news broadcasting.
 Different types of stories are produced and the system sorts them and displays them to the public.

-In the scenario that you should implement, there are 4 types of active actors:
+In the scenario, there are 4 types of active actors:

 ### 1. Producer